enesmanan/GitArch/README.md

 ![banner](/static/banner.jpg)

-Turn any GitHub repository into an interactive report with summary, file structure, code overview, architecture diagrams, quality review, and feature suggestions — powered by multi-agent AI.
+Turn any GitHub repository into an interactive report with a summary, file structure, code overview, architecture diagrams, quality review, and feature suggestions, powered by multi-agent AI.

 ## Features